Herbs for Stopping Relapsing Anemia Symptoms Caused By Babesia, Bartonella, or Mycoplasma

 Here are five herbs for relieving recurring symptoms of anemia from co-infections

 In Chinese herbal medicine, there are groups of herbs that are classified as “Blood Building or Tonifying” and “Blood Invigorating” herbs.
 Many of these have been used safely for thousands of years to treat patients with anemia.
 Within these groups, there are five main herbs that have helped patients like Ivan to reduce or eliminate recurring fatigue, brain fog, and memory problems related to an underlying anemia.
-Ivan received a liposomal mixture of these herbs, which contains microscopic particles of his herb formula that were wrapped in a fat called lecithin.
-Liposomal mixtures penetrate more deeply into cells than their non-liposomal equivalent medications.
+Ivan received a liposomal mixture of these herbs, which is made up of microscopic particles of his herb formula that are wrapped in a fat called lecithin.
+Liposomes penetrate more deeply into cells than their non-liposomal equivalent medications.
 Liposomal drugs were 40 times more effective at delivering medicine into and clearing out a malaria infection from red blood cells in a mouse study10.